PAY RANGE: N19

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
 Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 10/16.)

 Completion of an Associate's degree program at an accredited college or university with major course work in criminal justice, business, facilities management, engineering technology or a closely related field.

-Two years of second level supervisory protective experience, directing through subordinate supervisors, in facilities support and management which has included responsibility for project management of comprehensive security services, custodial services, or maintenance of building systems for one or more private or public buildings or facilities.
+Two years of second level supervisory experience, directing through subordinate supervisors, in facilities support and management which has included responsibility for project management of comprehensive security services, custodial services, or maintenance of building systems for one or more government, non-profit, commercial or industrial buildings or facilities.